• Skip to main content

 For Kafta (ground meat mixture)

-• 500 grams minced beef or lamb or chicken
+• 500 grams ground beef, (ground lamb or chicken)

 • fresh parsley